chhantyal/dotfiles/README.md

 ## dotfiles
-So, these are my custom bash settings.
-It really speeds up my development process.
-I mostly work on node.js and ruby, so the dotfiles are inclined towards that.
+These are my custom bash settings forked from [@madhums](http://github.com/madhums).
+I mainly work with python and django, so it is inclined to python environment.
+It also inlcudes upstream node.js and ruby setting.

 **Folder structure**
 ```